boschresearch/blech/README.md

     ```
   * For a release build additionally use the `-c Release` option.

-  * Finally, for a **self-contained release build**, which is dotnet independent but operating system dependent, you need to run `dotnet publish` with a specific runtime identifier like so
+  * Finally, for a **self-contained release build**, which is operating system dependent, you need to run `dotnet publish` with a specific runtime identifier like so
     ```
     dotnet publish -c Release -r win-x64
     ```